webmachinelearning/webnn/mltensor-explainer.md

 // Explicitly ask for its resources to be released! graph1.destroy();

-// We can selectively release only the resources we expect won't be needed. destroyBuffers(inputs);
+// We can selectively release only the resources we expect won't be needed
+// by calling destroy() on a subset of MLTensors. destroyBuffers(inputs);
 // Don't destroy the output tensors yet, in case we want to reuse them later.